 Professor John Mayo

-STRT 555 Washington, Business, and the World
+STRT 6555 Washington, Business, and the World

-The Certificate program leverages the strengths of Georgetown in some very innovative ways.
+“The certificate program leverages the strengths of Georgetown in some very innovative ways.
 Just outside the Healy gates, we have unparalleled access to political leaders, business leaders, and thought leaders.
-What the Certificate is fundamentally about is to broaden students’ perspective and engagement with these leaders and to develop their analytical skills, communications skills, and ability to apply economic analysis and strategy to the world of business, politics, and the larger firm environment.
+What the certificate is fundamentally about is to broaden students’ perspective and engagement with these leaders and to develop their analytical skills, communications skills, and ability to apply economic analysis and strategy to the world of business, politics, and the larger firm environment.”

 Professor Marcia Mintz

-STRT 555 Washington Business and the World
+STRT 6555 Washington, Business, and the World

-Students’ enthusiasm for the nonmarket study is infectious.
-From their applications for admission to the Certificate program to their papers in response to attending nonmarket events and other activities around D.C., students over and over repeat variations on the observation that “this is the reason I chose to attend the McDonough School of Business” and “this is why I came to D.C.”
+“Students’ enthusiasm and appreciation for McDonough’s D.C. distinctiveness is infectious.
+In their responses to attending events and participating in other other activities throughout D.C., students over and over repeat variations on the observation that ‘this is the reason I chose to attend the McDonough School of Business’ and ‘this is why I came to study in D.C.'”

-BADM-550 Structure of Global Industry
+BADM 5500 Structure of Global Industries

-Because of the continuing global integration of markets, business leaders – whether their businesses operate internationally or primarily domestically – need to understand how market and nonmarket forces both at home and in other countries affect their business.
+“Because of the continuing global integration of markets, business leaders – whether their businesses operate internationally or primarily domestically – need to understand how market and nonmarket forces both at home and in other countries affect their business.”

 Professor Jeff Macher

-STRT 555 Strategies Beyond the Market
+STRT 6557 Strategies Beyond the Market

-The nonmarket strategy course sequence provides a comprehensive understanding of the political, legal, technological and social environments of business.
-An understanding of how these environments operate and how firms both cooperate and compete in these environments have become necessary conditions for continued firm success.
+“The nonmarket strategy course sequence provides a comprehensive understanding of the political, legal, technological, and social environments of business.
+An understanding of how these environments operate and how firms both cooperate and compete in these environments have become necessary conditions for continued firm success.”

 Professor Stephen Weymouth

-STRT 560 Business and Policy in a Global Economy
+STRT 6505 Business and Policy in a Global Economy

-Politics, regulations, and social movements are all critical considerations for any business today.
+“Politics, regulations, and social movements are all critical considerations for any business today.
 Businesses that are savvy to both traditional and nonmarket forces will be best equipped to avoid potential pitfalls as well as capture exciting opportunities for growth.
-The nonmarket certificate study gives students the tools to understand and engage with these important aspects of strategy.
+The nonmarket certificate study gives students the tools to understand and engage with these important aspects of strategy.”